ofrohn/d3-celestial/readme.md

 }
 ```

-Here are two different possibilities to add data to the D3 data container, add the data defined as a JSO-Object in the page, as above in the jsonSN object.
-Or add dta from an external file with optional filtering, as shown below.
-In this case the file parameter of the Celsestial.add() funtion needs to give a valid file-url to the data file, while the filter function returns true for every object that meets the intended criteria.
+Or add data from an external file with optional filtering, as shown below.
+In this case the file parameter of the Celsestial.add() funtion needs to give a valid url to the data file, while the filter function returns true for every object that meets the intended criteria.

 ```js
 callback: function(error, json) {